SylEleuth/gruvbox-plus-icon-pack/README.md

 GruvboxPlus is using color scheme from [Gruvbox](https://github.com/morhetz/gruvbox), both dark and light color palette.

-Colours of icons were created with the thought of dark backgrounds, so it's recommend to use dark themes.
+Icons were created with the thought of dark backgrounds, so it's recommend to use dark themes.
 <br/><br/>

 ### <div align="center">Applications example:</div>